 Did you know in 2019, over 5 million Americans and Canadians vacated their apartments due to housing issues?
 Keep on reading, to learn ways for reducing your tenant turnover rate.

 Losing tenants can be a nightmare for any property manager or landlord.
 We get it, keeping tenants happy and getting them to renew their lease is not an easy task.
-An increase in the vacancy rate not only demands an investment of your time and resources but also affects your bottom line.
+An increase in the rental vacancy rate not only demands an investment of your time and resources but also affects your bottom line.

 A high tenant turnover rate is something that keeps many property managers up late at night.
 But don’t worry, we know exactly how you can make the most out of your properties!